 - various sets are checked for illegal modifications. - keys at set level are checked for modifications in the SIA data.
-The same illegal modifications can occur as in phase three (see page 357).

-As the keys have no explicit names, corresponding internal numbers are output for various keys or an unambiguous name is output for the key type in the case of record types and sets.
+The same illegal modifications can occur as in phase three (see "Illegal schema modifications in the renaming cycle"). - As the keys have no explicit names, corresponding internal numbers are output for various keys or an unambiguous name is output for the key type in the case of record types and sets.
 Differences in the keys for record types or sets result from illegal modifications to the related data items from which the keys are formed.
 In order to eradicate these differences, the renaming errors must be corrected.

 key information which is only later stored in the SSIA is checked.
 The same keys with the corresponding number are output as in the schema's BPSIA report.
-The same illegal modifications can occur as in phase three (see page 357).
+The same illegal modifications can occur as in phase three (see "Illegal schema modifications in the renaming cycle").

 The following illegal modifications can occur when the various sets are modified (message text: DIFFERENCE IN set-content):